doerrfeldbill/sunset/README.md

 # sunset
 sunset is a super simple website that uses open data APIs to display sunset time in your local timezone.
 I built it to demo an introductory lesson on practical API use cases.
 This is a personal project and not intended for commercial use.
+[View it here](https://doerrfeldbill.github.io/sunset/).

 ## About
 This website demonstrates how to use simple HTTP GET calls to open data APIs.